Lynne McSweeney – Owner – Yoga Teacher

 Kristjan Thompson – Yoga Teacher

 Kristjan is a teacher through and through.
 She spent most of her life involved in gymnastics (participating- 20 years, coaching- 12 years, and judging- 10 years) and is currently an anatomy professor at Mercer University School of Medicine here in Savannah.
 Expect dynamic and playful classes from her with a focus on anatomic foundations.
 She became interested in yoga in graduate school after finally hanging up her leotard and has been practicing seriously for 7 years.
 She is a recent graduate of the 200 hour teaching program at Savannah Yoga Center.
 She taught yoga for several years while living in the Caribbean and wanted to keep teaching after she moved to Savannah.
-She truly loves the excitement she sees in her students faces when they progress to places they never thought they could and hopes that you’ll try to challenge your limits in her classes.
+She truly loves the excitement she sees in her students faces when they progress to places they never thought they could.
+She hopes that you’ll challenge your limits in her classes.

 Stephanie Moon – Yoga Teacher